Cottleville

 McDonnell Planetarium - Forest Park

-" 'SLSC Solar Public Telescope Viewing at McDonnell Planetarium, weather permitting, the St Louis Astronomical Society and the Science Center will set up telescopes outdoors to view the Sun and be on-hand to answer your questions.
+" A manageable drive from Cottleville, this spot is a reliable regional favorite.
+'SLSC Solar Public Telescope Viewing at McDonnell Planetarium, weather permitting, the St Louis Astronomical Society and the Science Center will set up telescopes outdoors to view the Sun and be on-hand to answer your questions.
 The telescopes will be set up right outside the McDonnell Planetarium building. "

 Tower Grove Park - Stone Shelter